IngmarEckhardt/simple_date_time/README.md

 ## Folder Structure

-To avoid problems with cross-platform compilation the code is separated into time.h/.c, which are highly platform-dependent and will cause compile problems in every toolchain where time_t is already declared and mcu_time.h/.c, which is platform-independent and the unit tests will compile with every toolchain.
+To avoid problems with cross-platform compilation, the code is separated into `time.h`/`.c`, which are highly platform-dependent and may cause compilation problems in every toolchain where `time_t` is already declared, and `mcu_time.h`/`.c`, which is platform-independent.
+The unit tests will compile with every toolchain.

 ## Usage

-To use this library in your C program, link the library into your build chain, and include the `time.h` header file.
-The library will also work in a cpp environment, but keep in mind Atmel warns against using Cpp in the toolchain description..
+To use this library in your C program, link the library into your build chain and include the time.h header file.
+The library will also work in a C++ environment, but keep in mind that Atmel warns against using C++ in the toolchain description.

 ```c
 #include "time.h"
 ```
 ## Compatibility

-Time.h/.c works only on C compilers where time_t is not defined, like the avr-gcc, mcu_clock.h/.c only on compiler with avr-toolchain.
-Mcu_time.h/.c and the tests should work on most C compilers that adhere to the C standard.
+`time.h`/`.c` works only on C compilers where `time_t` is not defined, like `avr-gcc`. `mcu_clock.h`/`.c` works only on compilers with `avr-toolchain`. `mcu_time.h`/`.c` and the tests should work on most C compilers that adhere to the C standard.

 ## Contributing